Cristina Alesci

 Cristina Alesci was the Chief Corporate Affairs Officer at Chobani until March 2022.
-Until December 2020, she was a CNN and CNNMoney correspondent based out of the network’s New York bureau.
+Until December 2020, she was a CNN and CNNMoney correspondent based at the network’s New York bureau.
 She covers breaking news for the network as well as financial fraud and controversies facing major companies.
 Her investigative series focuses on public policy issues of the 2016 election cycle, food production, and documenting the early struggles of successful leaders.

 Education

 In 2008, Alesci graduated with a M.A. in Journalism with honors from City University of New York's Graduate School of Journalism.
 While at the school, she broke a story that gained national recognition.
 Her reporting uncovered an FBI file on journalist David Halberstam in the mid-1960s.
-The story was followed by the Associated Press, Politico and the Huffington Post.
+The story was followed by the Associated Press, Politico, and the Huffington Post.
 Before getting her masters, she graduated magna cum laude from Pace University in New York City, earning a B.S. in Criminal Justice.
 Additionally, she received a post-baccalaureate certificate in business from Columbia University.